- Honda confirms the name of its electric city car

 Other interior highlights include a plastic film that does a convincing job of mimicking wood on the dashboard, and a clear space in the floor between the driver and passenger’s feet, thanks to the absence of a transmission tunnel.

-Honda e Prototype: just enough room for four passengers
+Honda e: just enough room for four passengers

-The e Prototype benefits from an airy, uncluttered cabin in the front, with the absence of a transmission tunnel giving ample legroom to both passengers.
-It’s a slightly different story in the back, however, where the four-seat e Prototype feels far tighter on space.
+The e benefits from an airy, uncluttered cabin in the front, with the absence of a transmission tunnel giving ample legroom to both passengers.
+It’s a slightly different story in the back, however, where the four-seat Honda feels far tighter on space.

 You should be able to get two adults in, but how comfortable they’ll be remains to be seen.
 For example, space under the seats (where the passengers’ feet would usually go) is restricted, and limits how far those in the back can extend their legs.